This post contains my solutions to 3 crypto challs:

 and client.zip

 .
-Let’s take a look at app.py
+Let’s look at app.py

 from flask import Flask